Betty Sullivan

 Betty Julia Sullivan (31 May 1902 — 25 December 1999) was an American biochemist between the 1920s and 1940s at Russell Miller Milling Company.
 In 1947, Sullivan began her executive career as research director and vice-president for Russell Miller until the company became part of Peavey Company in 1958.
 After the merger, Sullivan remained in her executive roles before leaving in 1967 to co-start an agribusiness consulting company.
 While working at Experience Inc., Sullivan became director of the company in 1975 and retired in 1992.
 During her career, Sullivan was the first woman to receive the Osbourne Medal from the American Association of Cereal Chemists, in 1948.
 In 1954, Sullivan was awarded the Garvan–Olin Medal from the American Chemical Society.

 Early life and education

 On May 31, 1902, Sullivan was born in Minneapolis, Minnesota.
 Sullivan attended the University of Minnesota for her Bachelor of Science in 1922.
-In the mid 1920s, Sullivan left the United States and completed a master's degree at the University of Paris in 1925.
+She is of Irish ancestry.
+In the mid-1920s, Sullivan left the United States and completed a master's degree at the University of Paris in 1925.
 The following year, she conducted research at the Pasteur Institute in 1926.
 In 1935, Sullivan returned to the University of Minnesota for a Doctor of Philosophy in biochemistry and a minor degree in organic chemistry.
 Sullivan wrote her Bachelor of Science thesis on the chemical reactions in pinene and her PhD thesis about the lipids found in wheat.